GODS & ACRONS

 GERNDAR, GOD OF THE YELLOW STAR

-Gerndar, the God of the Yellow Star, was considered one of the most powerful gods, also known as the Lord of the Sun.
-Gerndar was the opposite of Therbás, the God of Darkness and Shadows, but this occurred only after Therbás was banished by Thuror in the Third Era of Anahkólion.
-While his domains were under the light, Therbás, the former God of Eternity, began to rule over the Darkness and all the places hidden by the vast darkness.
-For Thuror, Gerndar was one of the key gods of Mount Naumathar, and this was directly related to the energy that the sun released, which nourished the main power source of the gods of Anahkólion: the Tree of Light.
-It was Gerndar's responsibility to maintain the balance between light and darkness, ensuring the continuity of everything that existed in the worlds.
-As the creator of the First Lineage of Thovar, Gerndar bestowed upon them the Hammer of Gerndar, and later, to facilitate the wielding of the weapon, the Armor of Gerndar.
-He united with the goddess Lohanar, and from their love, Geronthon and Lyodar were born.
+Gerndar, the God of the Yellow Star, was viewed by all as one of the mightiest gods, also referred to as the Lord of the Sun.
+He stood in stark contrast to Therbás, the God of Darkness and Shadow, a relationship that only developed after Therbás was banished by Thuror during the Third Era of Anahkólion.
+While Gerndar presided over the light, Therbás, the former God of Eternity, took command of the Darkness and all places concealed by the vast shadows.
+For Thuror, Gerndar was a principal deity of Mount Naumathar, a status directly linked to the energy emitted by the sun, which nourished the primary source of power for the gods of Anahkólion: the Tree of Light.
+It was Gerndar's duty to maintain the balance between light and darkness, ensuring the continuity of all that existed in the worlds.
+As the creator of the First Lineage of Thovar, Gerndar bestowed upon them the Hammer of Gerndar and later, to ease the use of the weapon, the Armor of Gerndar.
+He joined with the goddess Lohanar, and from their union were born Geronthon and Lyodar.

 THERBÁS, GOD OF DEATH

 In the beginning, Therbás was the God of Eternity.
-He was respected and envied by many gods, as it was his duty to oversee all that was eternal between heaven and earth and among all the worlds.
-Due to the war waged by the gods against the various creatures and monsters that emerged in the worlds and seas from within the Laienürimim - the Black Portals - it became necessary to imprison numerous beasts.
+He was respected and envied by many gods, for he was tasked with overseeing all that was eternal between heaven, earth, and all the worlds.
+Due to the war waged by the gods against the various creatures and monsters that emerged in the worlds and seas from within the Laienürimim – the Black Portals – it became necessary to imprison numerous beasts.
 And so it was done.
-In the depths of Anahkólion and Anathurilis, fortresses and underground prisons were built to contain the quantity and power of each creature.
-However, someone was needed to guard these places, and for a long time, no god desired proximity to such creatures, nor to take on such a task, even though there was a vote in the High Council of the Gods where it was decided that only one god would have such power: Therbás.
-Therbás had recently displeased Thuror, who sought to punish him by forcing him to assume what no one else wanted: darkness.
-Thus, Therbás became known as the God of Death and Darkness.
-But what none of them imagined was that everything was part of a well-orchestrated plan.
-Therbás was no longer welcomed or desired in the Castle of Light, which caused great suffering and loneliness for the goddess Unthanar and her son Morlogor.
-Shortly after this, Kathrom, Therbás' second son, was born.
-With his estrangement from the Castle of Light, Therbás began to concern himself with the development of his First Lineage of Juhl.
+In the depths of Anahkólion and Anathurilis, fortresses and subterranean prisons were built to contain the number and power of each creature.
+However, someone was needed to watch over these places, and for a long time, no one volunteered for the task.
+None of the gods wanted proximity to these creatures, nor did they wish to take on such responsibility, even after a vote in the High Council of the Gods, where it was decided that only one god would be granted this power: Therbás.
+Therbás had recently fallen out of favor with Thuror, who sought to punish him by forcing him to take on what no other god desired: the darkness.
+Thus, Therbás came to be known as the God of Death and Darkness.
+But what none of them realized was that all of this was part of a carefully orchestrated plan.
+Therbás was no longer welcomed or wanted on Mount Naumathar, causing great pain and loneliness to the goddess Unthanar and their son Morlogor.
+Shortly after these events, Kathrom, Therbás's second son, was born.
+With his distance from the Castle of Light, Therbás turned his focus to the development of his First Lineage of Juhl.

 ANUTH, GOD OF SOULS

-With the death of men and women from the lineages, the energy of the body, called Orinthgar - akin to the soul or spirit - needed to be stored in a safe place.
-It was the task of the god Anuth to store the energy source of all those who died in a secret location.
-After all, Orinthgar was the same energy that emanated from the gods of Anahkólion, as the First Men carried the energy and Power of the Gods as long as the Lineage remained pure.
-Among the other gods, Anuth was regarded as one of the most austere and wise.
-He rarely intervened in the issues that permeated the High Council, but when he did, his words held great wisdom.
-For the First Lineage of Pólorh, Anuth bestowed the Necklace of Anuth and the Spear of Anuthor, crafted by the masters Jolur and Novax.
+When men and women of the lineages perished, the energy of their bodies, called Orinthgar, equivalent to the soul or spirit, needed to be stored in a safe place.
+It was the god Anuth who was tasked with safeguarding the energy source of all who died, in a secret location.
+After all, Orinthgar was the same energy that emanated from the gods of Anahkólion, as the First Men carried the Power of the Gods so long as their lineage remained pure.
+Among the gods, Anuth was considered one of the most austere and sensible.
+His contributions to the matters of the High Council were few but always full of wisdom.
+For the First Lineage of Pólorh, Anuth bestowed the Necklace of Anuth and the Spear of Anuthor, both crafted by the masters Jolur and Novax.
 Unlike the other gods, Anuth did not unite with any of the goddesses.
-He had a reason for this: the goddess he loved scorned him and was already in union with another god.
-In his constant sadness and bitterness, Anuth spent his days and nights throughout eternity.
-Until one day, he initiated a war that would change the course of the history of Mount Naumathar: the War of the Gods.
+There was a reason for this: the goddess he loved despised him and was already bound to another god.
+Consumed by his endless sadness and bitterness, Anuth wandered through eternity.
+Until one day, he started a war that would forever change the course of history on Mount Naumathar: the War of the Gods.

 GODDESSES OF ANAHKÓLION